Non-Parent Custody: Frequently Asked Questions and Answers

 eligible for membership in an Indian tribe and the biological child of a tribal member

 STOP HERE.
 The ICWA applies to your case.
 You must follow its requirements.
-Get Filing for Non-Parent Custody of an Indian Child in State Court and Indian Child Welfare Act for more info.
+Use File for Non-Parent Custody of an Indian Child in State Court and Indian Child Welfare Act.

-The judge will award you custody only if you can prove one of these:
+The judge will give you custody only if you can prove one of these:

 The parents are unfit.

-Living with an otherwise fit parent would detrimentally affect the child’s growth and development.
-(See discussion about the legal standard below)
+Living with a fit parent would negatively affect the child's growth and development.

 The court may also deny the petition if it decides: